HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2/EPII_CM55M_APP_S/app/ww_projects/ww500_md/doc/Operational_Parameters.md

 In that example, index 1 (`OP_PARAMETER_NUM_PICTURES`) is set to 2 (the number of images to take).
 Index 2 (`OP_PARAMETER_PICTURE_INTERVAL`) is set to 2000 (the number of milliseconds between these images).

+__The Operational Parameters are stored in 16-bit integers so must be in the range 0-65535.
+If incremented beyond 65535 the value wraps around (i.e. from 65535 to 0).__

 Operational Parameters which are not present in the file are given their default values.

 Comments can be added to the configuration.txt file.
 A comment is a line that starts with '#'.